 Cancer researchers have noted cancer cells survive better in acidic, or low-PH, environments than high-PH, or alkaline, environments.
 That led some to theorize an "alkaline diet" would make the body a less-hospitable host to cancer cells, but there is no scientific proof for this theory.

-What About Supplements for Bladder Cancer?
+What About Supplements for Bladder Cancer Prevention?

 You might have heard doctors advise against dietary supplements for preventing cancer.
 They suggest obtaining nutrients from food instead of supplements since herbal and nutrient supplements can interact with medicine and cause adverse reactions.
 Talk to your doctor first if you want to use dietary supplements to protect your urinary tract.